Foster Moreau: Professional career

+Las Vegas Raiders

-Moreau was drafted by the Oakland Raiders in the fourth round with the 137th overall pick in the 2019 NFL Draft.
-Moreau signed a four-year, $3 million contract with the Raiders on May 2, 2019 that included a $488,484 signing bonus.
+Moreau was selected by the Oakland Raiders in the fourth round with the 137th overall pick in the 2019 NFL draft.
+On May 2, 2019, Moreau signed a four-year, $3 million contract that included a $488,484 signing bonus.

 Moreau made his NFL debut on September 9, 2019, against the Denver Broncos on Monday Night Football, making two receptions for 20 yards.
-Moreau scored his first career touchdown, an 18-yard reception, on September 29, 2019 in a 31–24 win against the Indianapolis Colts.
-He was placed on Injured reserve on December 9, 2019 after suffering a knee injury the day before in a game against the Tennessee Titans.
+Moreau scored his first career touchdown, an 18-yard reception, on September 29, 2019, in a 31–24 win against the Indianapolis Colts.
+He was placed on injured reserve on December 9, 2019, after suffering a knee injury the day before in a game against the Tennessee Titans.
 Moreau finished his rookie season with 21 catches for 174 yards and five touchdowns in 13 games played (seven starts).
 Moreau was named to Pro Football Focus's All-Rookie team.

 Moreau was fined US$15,000 by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
 Moreau finished the season with 7 catches on 9 targets for 140 yards and two touchdowns.

+New Orleans Saints

+On May 10, 2023, Moreau signed a three-year, $12 million contract with the New Orleans Saints with $8 million guaranteed.

+On October 4, 2025, Moreau was activated from the PUP list for his season debut.

+Personal life

+In March 2023, during a routine physical on a free agent visit with the New Orleans Saints, Moreau was diagnosed with Hodgkin’s lymphoma.
+Saints team physician Dr. John Amoss detected an enlarged lymph node on his left collarbone.
+On March 22, Moreau announced that he would be temporarily stepping away from football.

+On May 10, after completing his treatment, Moreau signed a three-year, $12 million contract with the Saints.
+On July 3, he posted on social media that his cancer was now "in full remission."